iam-shreyash/Cartoonify_Image/README.md

-🖼️ Cartoonify Image using OpenCV
+# 🖼️ Cartoonify Image using OpenCV

-Turn real-life photos into cartoon-style images using computer vision techniques with OpenCV and NumPy!
+Turn your real-life photos into cartoon-style images using Python and OpenCV!

-📌 Project Description
+## 📌 Project Description

-This project takes a real image and transforms it into a cartoon-like image by applying a series of image processing techniques.
-It uses grayscale conversion, median blur, edge detection, and bilateral filtering to create a smooth, colorful cartoon effect.
+This project applies a series of image processing techniques to transform real images into cartoon-like visuals.
+It uses grayscale conversion, blurring, edge detection, and bilateral filtering to produce a smooth, vibrant cartoon effect.

-🚀 Features
+## ✅ Features

-Load and display images
+- 📷 Load and display an image

-Resize images for consistent processing
+- ✂️ Resize image for consistent processing

-Convert to grayscale
+- 🌑 Convert to grayscale

-Apply median blur for noise reduction
+- 🧼 Apply median blur for noise reduction

-Detect edges using adaptive thresholding
+- ✏️ Detect edges using adaptive thresholding

-Apply bilateral filter for smoothening
+- 🎨 Apply bilateral filter to smooth colors

-Combine edges and color for final cartoon effect
+- 🧩 Combine edge mask and color to get cartoon effect

-View before and after using matplotlib
+- 📊 Display original vs cartoon image using matplotlib

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Python 3
+- Python 3

-OpenCV (cv2)
+- OpenCV (cv2)

-NumPy
+- NumPy

-Matplotlib
+- Matplotlib

-📷 Example
-Original (left) vs Cartoonified (right):

-Run the script to see the visual output.
-Example image used: WIN_20250614_19_48_09_Pro.jpg

-🧠 Credits
-This project was developed using concepts taught in OpenCV tutorials and enhanced with parameter tuning for better visual quality.
+## 📁 File Structure

+- `cartoonify_image.py` – Main script for cartoonifying images
+- `README.md` – Project documentation

+## 🧪 How It Works

+1. Load the input image
+2. Resize the image to a fixed width
+3. Convert the image to grayscale
+4. Apply median blur to reduce noise
+5. Detect edges using adaptive thresholding
+6. Apply bilateral filter for smooth color transitions
+7. Combine the edge mask with the smoothed image
+8. Display the original and cartoonified image side by side

+## ▶️ How to Run

+1. Install the required libraries: